jailbirt/theeye-docs/usertypes.md

     * Execution

 ## Members Page (User administration)
-To Create or modify users, go to _Settings_ from the left menu and then go to _Members_ section.
+To Create, modify or delete users, go to _Settings_ from the left menu and then go to _Members_ section.

 ![](images/user_members.jpg)